A simple and easy honey lime shredded chicken sandwich recipe with corn slaw: a fresh, easy week-night dinner!

 - 4 buns

-- 2 cups of pulled honey lime chicken
+- 2 cups slow cooker honey lime chicken

-- In a large bowl, combine the corn, cabbage and cilantro.
+- In a large bowl, combine the cabbage, zucchini, carrots and cilantro.

 - Shake together all vinaigrette ingredients, and toss to coat the corn, cabbage and cilantro.

 - Top each bun with around ½ cup of pulled chicken and corn and cabbage slaw.

 - Chicken can be cooked up to 4 days ahead or frozen for 3 months.Cabbage, carrots and zucchini can be prepped ahead, and vinaigrette can be shaken together and stored in the fridge for up to 4 days.